OCA/web/web_search_with_and/README.rst

 Usage
 =====

-* Enter your value in Search Input field
+* Enter your value in omnibar search field
 * Press and hold Shift key
 * Select field with mouse or keyboard to perform search on